DISL-Lab/FineSurE-ACL24/README.md

-This is the source code for the paper titled "FineSurE: Fine-grained Summarization Evaluation using LLMs"
+# FineSurE: Fine-grained Summarization Evaluation using LLMs (ACL'23-main, Long Paper)

 The structure of the projects:
-- dataset: frank and realsumm (in JSON format) are located in this folder
+- dataset: FRANK and REALSumm (in JSON format) are located in this folder
 - reproduce: the code to reproduce the results of FineSurE in Table 1 and Table 2
 - finesure: the code to run our FineSurE method to evaluate the summary generated from language models

+### Reproduce the Results

+Runnining Command:

+1) cd CodeRelease/reproduce

+2) python reproduce-main-results.py results/frank-result-by-gpt4-w-finesure.json results/realsumm-result-by-gpt4-w-finesure.json

 ### Running FineSure on model summareis

-We create sample datasets with an example for fact-checking and keyfact-alignment tasks, respectively.
-The data is a synthetic toy example here, only providing the information on what format you use.
+We create sample datasets with 10 examples for fact-checking and keyfact-alignment tasks, respectively.

-Please replace the <openai api key> with your api key in finesure/fact-checking.py and finesure/keyfact-alignmnet.py.
+Please replace the <openai api key> with your api key.

-The LLM backbone is set to be GPT-4o by default.

 Runnining Command:
 1) cd CodeRelease